nis65/ansible-debian-router/README.md

 * practise ansible and learn nftables.

 The implemented roles are very specific to my personal use case.
-I wanted to keep the roles as simple as possible, i.e. define only parameters/configurations that I need.
+I wanted to keep the roles as simple as possible, i.e. implement only parameters/configurations that I need.
 Fully generic roles are nice, but overcomplicate the code and make test coverage very hard.

 Every role uses only its own parameters.
-This needs some care when creating the configuration, i.e. the DHCP ranges you assign to dnsmasq must match the ip address of the interface you want to run DCHP on.
+This needs some care when creating the configuration, i.e. a DHCP range you assign using a `dnsmasq` variables must match the ip addresse of an interface (assigned using a `brigdges`  or `vlanifs` variable).

 There is no validation on the parameters at all.
 It is easily possible break the system with one wrong configuration setting.